As the world becomes more connected, invasive species spread further posing greater threats to our ecosystems, agriculture, and even food security.

 In the past few decades, globalisation has enhanced international trade and the movement of people, goods, food products, and animals resulting in the mobility of various species outside their native habitats.
 Extreme weather events like floods, droughts, and hurricanes have further accelerated the pace of this mobility.
 Climate-induced changes on land cover and atmosphere also boosted their proliferation.
 A study from the Stanford University finds that increased nitrogen concentration in the atmosphere, which favours fast-growing plants, has allowed alien grasses to invade California’s native nutrient-poor serpentine grasslands.

 In 2016, the European Commission revealed that more than 1800 species of plants, animals, fungi, and microorganisms in the European Union were identified as invasive, and their numbers have been growing rapidly.
-Invasive species like American bullfrog, African curly waterweed, and Indian house crow are major threats to the EU’s ecosystems.
+Those like American bullfrog, African curly waterweed, and Indian house crow are major threats to the EU’s ecosystems.

 In Asia, a biodiversity research conducted in Nepal concluded that the country suffers an annual loss of $1.4bn due to crop failure caused by invasive bugs.
 Researchers identified at least 26 invasive species, and predicted that majority of them would spread quickly across the nation.